Permafrost/Tundra/SERVICES.md

       append the content to the given file if it already exists.
       Defaults to false if not specified, which overwrites the given file if it already exists.
+    * `rename` is an optional query string boolean which if `true` will first write the content to a unique temporary filename and then rename it to its specified name once written.
+Defaults to `false`, where the content is written directly to the filename specified in the destination [URI].
+Note if the append option is `true`, this option has no effect.
 * `$pipeline` is an optional `IData` document for providing arbitrary variables to the delivery implementation service.
 Variables provided will take precedence and override their corresponding